olliekhnb/full-three/README.md

 - [Thirdweb](https://thirdweb.com/): A platform that offers services and tools for developing web3 applications.
 Thirdweb provides a Software Development Kit (SDK) and related packages, such as `@thirdweb-dev/react`, for specific functionalities, making it a valuable component in building web3 applications.

-The FULL3 package simplifies the setup process for a full-stack web3 project.
-Users can easily initialize this project in their desired directory by running `npx full3` in the command line.
+The FULL-three package simplifies the setup process for a full-stack web3 project.
+Users can easily initialize this project in their desired directory by running `npx full-three` in the command line.
 The package provides both frontend and backend configurations, enabling users to seamlessly interact with Ethereum and Ethereum-like networks.
 It comes with essential dependencies and devDependencies for a smooth development experience and provides deployment scripts for various networks, making it a powerful tool for building decentralized applications.

 ## How to Run (Frontend)